mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 A substance that kills microorganisms such as bacteria or mold, or stops them from growing and causing disease.

 **apheresis**
-A procedure in which blood is collected, part of the blood such as platelets or white blood cells is taken out, and the rest of the blood is returned to the donor.
+A procedure in which blood is collected, part of the blood (such as platelets or white blood cells) is taken out, and the rest of the blood is returned to the donor.
 Also called pheresis.

 **aspirin**
 A drug that reduces pain, fever, inflammation, and blood clotting.
-Aspirin belongs to the family of drugs called non steroidal anti-inflammatory agents (NSAIDs).
+Aspirin belongs to the family of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).

 **autologous**
 Taken from an individual’s own tissues, cells, or DNA.